NaturalHistoryMuseum/scratchpads2-chef/README.md

 Note, there is currently no replication configured between any of the database servers on the data hosts - they effectively act independently of each other.

+You will need to add entries to your hosts file for `get.scratchpads.eu`, and an additional domain name(s) that you would like to create Scratchpads/Drupal sites for.
+The entry should point to the control server.

+    192.168.0.78 get.scratchpads.eu test.scratchpad

+An easy way of finding the IP address of the server, is to SSH into it

+    vagrant ssh control

+and then to execute the hostname command

+    hostname -I

 Chef server
 -----------
 Most of the code within the Scratchpads cookbook expects you to be using